kanaria69/Mainecoco/README.md

-## What's orange and sounds like a parrot?
-A Carrot.
+## A ghost walks into a bar and asks for a glass of vodka but the bar tender says, “sorry we don’t serve spirits”